- Are you interested in the nature of reality?

 Face-to-face learningDistance learningPrerequisites- Spring 2

-This course is taught in Icelandic, but students may submit assignments and complete exams in English.Face-to-face learningPrerequisitesCourse DescriptionThe course is a continuation of KLM102G Ancient Greek I. The first part of the course resumes coverage of grammar and syntax of Ancient Greek (Attic) where Ancient Greek I left off.
-During the second half of the course, students will read select Ancient Greek texts.
+This course is taught in Icelandic but students can get permission of the instructor to complete assignments and exams in English.Face-to-face learningPrerequisitesCourse DescriptionThe course is a continuation of KLM102G Ancient Greek I. The first part of the course resumes coverage of grammar and syntax of Ancient Greek (Attic) where Ancient Greek I left off.
+During the second half of the course, students will read a selection of Ancient Greek texts by different authors from various periods.

 The course will be taught in Icelandic, but students whose native language is not Icelandic may complete assignments and exams in English.